pstember/boot/README.md

 Before doing any kind of customization, let's add a theme that will get us 80% there 🎉

-Our theme of choice will be PowerLevel10k - [https://github.com/romkatv/powerlevel10k](https://github.com/romkatv/powerlevel10k)
+Our theme of choice will be Oh-My-Posh - [https://ohmyposh.dev/](https://ohmyposh.dev/)

 Our theme will only affect the red selection in the following screenshot